I wonder what is out of this world…

 The information below outlines the key skills we will be looking at during this term.
 Our topic of “I wonder what it out of this world” is going to begin based around the Kings Coronation!

 Personal, Social and Emotional Development

-Communication & Language
+Communication and Language

-Understanding the World
+Understanding of the World

-Expressive Arts & Design
+Expressive Arts and Design